Myida

 Myida (formerly Myoida) is an order of saltwater and freshwater clams, marine and freshwater bivalve molluscs in the subclass Heterodonta.
 The order includes such bivalves as soft-shell clams, geoducks and shipworms.

 Description

 They are burrowing molluscs with well-developed siphons.
 The shell is relatively soft and lacks a nacreous layer.
 Some species have a single cardinal tooth.

 Superfamilies and families

-Superfamilies and families within the Myida include:
+Superfamilies and families within the Myida include (the use of † indicate taxa that are extinct):